Common Symptoms of a Surging Respiratory Virus and Tips for Prevention

 “Avoid sugary drinks like sodas and fruit juices, which suppress the immune system by one third for several hours,” he said.
 “Water and low-sugar beverages are much better.”

-At the first sign of infection, Teitelbaum said he takes elderberry, along with higher doses of zinc and vitamin C, to boost his immune system.
-“Your immune system determines whether you catch an infection, and you determine how well your immune system is working,” he said.
+He said that at the first sign of infection, he takes elderberry, along with higher doses of zinc and vitamin C, to boost his immune system.

-Quay emphasized that people should treat the respiratory season preventatively, “like seatbelts”: stay home when ill; reduce close contact with symptomatic individuals, especially around infants, frail older adults, and immunocompromised family members; wash hands after touching public surfaces and before eating; and clean high-touch surfaces when someone in the home is sick.
+Quay said that people should take preventive measures during the respiratory season, “like seatbelts”: Stay home when ill; reduce close contact with symptomatic individuals, especially around infants, frail older adults, and immunocompromised family members; wash hands after touching public surfaces and before eating; and clean high-touch surfaces when someone in the home is sick.

-In higher-risk households, he recommended improving indoor air ventilation with, when feasible, HEPA filtration, and said that using a well-fitted mask in crowded indoor spaces during peak respiratory season “can meaningfully reduce exposure to the entire mix of circulating respiratory viruses, including HMPV.”
+In higher-risk households, he recommended improving indoor air ventilation with, when feasible, HEPA filtration, and he said that using a well-fitted mask in crowded indoor spaces during peak respiratory season “can meaningfully reduce exposure to the entire mix of circulating respiratory viruses, including HMPV.”

 Share This Article: